hperrin/tunnelgram/README.md

 # Nymph App Template

 A template for a Nymph app.
-Provides a Docker setup that runs MySQL, Nymph PubSub, a Nymph REST endpoint, and serves your static HTML/JS.
+Provides a Docker setup that runs MySQL, Nymph PubSub, a Nymph REST endpoint, Tilmeld for user management, and serves your static HTML/JS.

 ## Installation